 Please carefully read the following rules and procedures.
 Once you are registered online using the Special Collections Research Account, you will have acknowledged and agreed to all the terms and conditions below.
-If you have any problems with or questions about this registration please contact the Department of Special Collections via email to library-special [at] ucsb [dot] edu or visit our FAQ webpage.
+If you have any problems with or questions about this registration please contact us via email to special [at] library [dot] ucsb [dot] edu or visit our FAQ webpage.

 Rules Governing the Use of Special Collections Materials